Chery Arrizo M7: History

-In December 2013, spyshots suggested that the car would be called Chery V5.
+In December 2013, Spy Shots suggested that the car would be called Chery V5.

-In August 2014, spyshots suggested that the car would be called Chery Fulwin 8.
+In August 2014, Spy Shots suggested that the car would be called Chery Fulwin 8.

 The Chery Arrizo M7 made its world debut in Malaysia as the Chery Maxime where it was launched in January 2015 with two variants: Standard and Premium.
 In April 2015, during the Auto Shanghai 2015, the Chery Arrizo M7 was launched in China.
+It was discontinued in 2018 and the vehicle lineup was succeeded by the Chery Tiggo 8.